robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 ### Threat 5: Denial of Service (DoS)

 #### What It Is
-An attacker overwhelms the system with requests, making it unavailable for legitimate users.
+An attacker overwhelms the system with a flood of requests or data, making it unavailable for legitimate users.

 #### Real-World Analogy
 Someone calls your customer service line thousands of times per minute, blocking all legitimate customers from getting through.
+The service capacity is exhausted.

 #### How It Happens in A2A Systems